grego118118/rechatbot/CHATBOT_EMBED_GUIDE.md

 Your BHHS-branded real estate chatbot is now embedded and ready to help your website visitors.
 The chatbot will:

 1. Greet visitors with a friendly welcome message
-2. Answer questions about Hampden County real estate
+2. Answer questions about Western Massachusetts real estate
 3. Provide market insights and trends
 4. Guide buyers and sellers
 5. Recommend connecting with Stephanie Lepsch